fixrb/fix/docs/_posts/2024-12-29-rethinking-test-architecture-with-fix.md

 Fix[:PaymentSystem].test { PaypalPayment.new(amount: 100) }
 ```

 In this example, the payment system specification is generic and can be applied to different payment implementations.
+By focusing on the interface rather than the implementation details, we create a reusable contract that any payment processor can fulfill.

+## Benefits in Practice

+This architectural separation provides several practical benefits:

+1. **Documentation**: Specifications serve as clear, living documentation of your system's expected behavior

+2. **Maintainability**: Changes to test implementation don't require changes to specifications

+3. **Flexibility**: The same specifications can verify multiple implementations, making it ideal for:
+   - Testing different versions of a class
+   - Verifying third-party integrations
+   - Ensuring consistency across microservices

+4. **Clarity**: By separating what from how, both specifications and tests become more focused and easier to understand

 ## Conclusion